Satellite Near Earth

 Starlink is currently a subsidiary of SpaceX and, according to Musk, may be responsible for up to half of SpaceX's valuation.

-In July 2025, SpaceX announced an ongoing secondary market transaction — which gives current shareholders the option to sell some or all of their shares — that valued the company at $400 billion.
+In December 2025, SpaceX launched a secondary share sale — which gives current shareholders the option to sell some or all of their shares — which would value the company at $800 billion.
+This was double the $400 billion it received in a similar transaction just five months earlier.

-Here's how SpaceX's valuation has changed over time:
+Here's how SpaceX's valuation has changed over time (not including its latest share sale):

 SpaceX / Starlink Valuation Chart